mcropper14/mcropper14.github.io/thoughts.md

 <div class="post">
 <p><em>11/8/2024</em></p>
 <h2>Image Net</h2>
 <p> Alex Krizhevsky was 26 when he wrote the imageNet paper.
+I''ve done nothing with my life.
+I have a not so good ugrad thesis.
 </p>
 </div>